Advertiser Disclosure

 Epic Day Pass

-A key feature of the Epic Day Pass is that you can choose, for an additional cost, to include the holiday restriction/blackout dates as part of your pass.
-For example, a 5-day pass outside of the holidays will cost you $475 per adult, but if you know you’re going to be skiing during some of the holiday/blackout dates, you can simply pay an extra $85 to remove this restriction.
+A key feature of the Epic Day Pass is that you can choose, for an additional cost, to include the holiday restriction and blackout dates as part of your pass.
+For example, a 5-day pass outside of the holidays will cost you $525 per adult, but if you know you’re going to be skiing during some of the holiday or blackout dates, you can simply pay an extra $94 to remove this restriction.

-The Epic Day Pass also gives you the freedom to visit multiple resorts in the U.S., Whistler Blackcomb in Canada, and Andermatt-Sedrun-Disentis in Switzerland.
+The Epic Day Pass also allows you to visit multiple resorts in the U.S., Whistler Blackcomb in Canada, and Andermatt-Sedrun-Disentis in Switzerland.

 Bottom Line:

-Vail’s Epic Passes collectively provide access to a whopping 83 ski resorts around the globe, and this figure will only increase with Vail continuing to snap up ski resorts quicker than a crazy cat lady.
+Vail’s Epic Passes collectively provide access to a whopping 83 ski resorts around the globe, and this figure will only increase with Vail continuing to snap up ski resorts quicker than a crazy cat lady collects kittens.

 Ikon Pass